janisozaur/windows-polish-keyboard-layout-with-working-tilde/README.md

 DLLs and installers are signed with my personal certificate, so you can be sure that they are not malicious.

-The setup.exe is not, because for some reason signtool complains it is not a correct PE32 file.
-[PE Bear](https://github.com/hasherezade/pe-bear) disagrees.
-You are not required to use setup.exe.

 ### ARM64 support

-I don't know about arm64 support, msklc generates ia64, but not arm64 ¯\\\_(ツ)\_/¯.
+msklc generates ia64, but not arm64 ¯\\\_(ツ)\_/¯.

-There is some recent information about it here: https://learn.microsoft.com/en-us/answers/questions/2151451/microsoft-keyboard-layout-creator-(msklc)-for-wind, but I haven't pursued it.
+I followed steps outlined in https://learn.microsoft.com/en-us/answers/questions/2151451/microsoft-keyboard-layout-creator-(msklc)-for-wind to create arm64 version (not ARM64EC).
+Other versions were created with msklc itself.

 ## Contributing